 Welcome to the Maxwell School of Citizenship and Public Affairs!

-The Master of Arts in International Relations (MAIR) features five curricular components.
-These are detailed in our graduate student handbook, available at http://answers.syr.edu, please read them before arriving on campus.
+The Master of Public Administration (MPA) features three primary curricular components.
+These are detailed in our graduate student handbook, available at http://answers.syr.edu, please read the handbook before arriving on campus.

 During your time at Maxwell, you will be expected to:

 - Complete nine core courses that provide general knowledge and skills needed for use in the implementation of public programs; (25 credits)

 - Focus your studies through the selection of five elective courses; (15 credits)

 - Complete a culminating workshop project comprised of a real-world client consulting experience